-Confidentiality - The fact of participation, raw data and performance scores are currently confidential between the individual laboratory and Birmingham Quality staff.
 Performance scores (and some raw data) may be shared with the relevant NQAAP under defined circumstances as part of the routine reporting of persistent poor performance.
-This data may be shared with local management, regional QA officers, accrediting bodies, and suppliers of equipment and reagents where appropriate and necessary, but only with the participant's explicit permission.
-Birmingham Quality reports are copyright and may not be copied, distributed, published or used for publicity and promotion in any form without the written consent of the relevant scheme Organiser on each and every occasion, though performance data may be shared with individual clients (e.g. GPs, clinicians, pharmaceutical companies) without consultation.
+This data may be shared with local management, regional QA officers, accrediting bodies and suppliers of equipment and reagents where appropriate and necessary, but the participant shall be informed.
+UK NEQAS Reproductive science reports are copyright and may not be copied, distributed, published or used for publicity and promotion in any form without the written consent of the relevant scheme Organiser on each and every occasion, though performance data may be shared with individual clients (e.g. GPs, clinicians, pharmaceutical companies) without consultation.

 Use of residual material - The materials distributed are provided as specimens for the sole purpose of enabling external quality assessment at the recipient's laboratory during the current distribution.
-They do not constitute in vitro medical diagnostic devices (IVDs) and EQA specimens are explicitly excluded from the scope of the IVD Directive.
+They do not constitute In Vitro medical diagnostic Devices (IVDs) and EQA specimens are explicitly excluded from the scope of the IVD Directive.
 No claim is made that they may be suitable for any other purpose or at any other point in time.
 Resale or distribution to third parties is strictly prohibited.
 It is accepted, however, that residual material may be retained by the participant and used for method evaluation, although it is recommended that fresh samples are obtained from us (see below) for this purpose.
 If materials are to be used in research which is expected to be published or, if participation forms part of contractual agreements with third parties, written consent must be obtained from the Scheme Organiser on each and every occasion.